Company Directory

 2025

-AAFA, in collaboration with the Fair Labour Association (FLA), sent a public letter urging Department of Labour Secretary Lori Chavez-DeRemer to preserve, protect, and promote the Bureau of International Labour Affairs (ILAB).
-The letter emphasized ILAB's role in enforcing labor standards, combating child and forced labor, and supporting collective bargaining, which is critical for safeguarding American workers in the apparel and footwear industries.
+On March 11, 2025, AAFA and the Fair Labor Association issued a joint letter urging U.S. Labor Secretary Lori Chavez-DeRemer to fully preserve and promote the Bureau of International Labor Affairs (ILAB).
+The associations highlighted ILAB’s role in enforcing labor standards, eliminating exploitative practices such as child and forced labor, and ensuring a level playing field for American workers under trade agreements.

 Executive Political Engagement